the-turing-way/the-turing-way/book/templates/chapter-template/README.md

 Below, we explain what each file is and where they are located.
 We encourage you to use them to structure your content.

+> **NOTE:** The order in which we introduce these files is the order they should appear in the table of contents.

 ### `chapter-landing-page.md`:

 At the top-level of the `chapter-template` folder, you will find the [`chapter-landing-page.md`](templates/chapter-template/chapter-landing-page.md) file where you can write content for your chapter's landing page.